 Westminster platted as Harris Park.
-It was originally called Harrisburg.
-The name was changed to Westminster in 1908.
+It is originally called Harrisburg.
+The name is changed to Westminster in 1908.

 Severe rain storm begins after a long dry spell causing Clear Creek to flood, claiming three lives in Clear Creek Canyon.

 The first tramway to Lakewood and Golden from Denver begins service by the Denver, Lakewood and Golden Railway Company.
-It later became part of the Denver Tramway Corporation and was popularly known as the “Loop.”
+It later becomes part of the Denver Tramway Corporation and is popularly known as the “Loop.”

-Mount Olivet Cemetery opened.
-It was called "The New City of the Dead.”
+Mount Olivet Cemetery opens.
+It is called "The New City of the Dead.”

-World's Columbian Exposition held in Chicago where Coors exhibits beer and the Golden Pressed & Fire Brick Co. showcased their products.
-Both companies won awards.
+World's Columbian Exposition held in Chicago where Coors exhibits beer and the Golden Pressed & Fire Brick Co. showcases their products.
+Both companies win awards.